Scott Stricklin recently completed his second season directing the University of Georgia baseball program.

-Since arriving at UGA, Stricklin, 42, has created an atmosphere of excitement around the program, starting with the current student-athletes, extending to former lettermen and to Georgia baseball fans around the state.
-He has organized numerous lettermen functions to help reunite the Bulldogs and steered the $12 million Foley Field Revival project that is slated to be ready for the 2015 season.
+Since arriving at UGA, Stricklin, 43, has created an atmosphere of excitement around the program, starting with the current student-athletes, extending to former lettermen and to Georgia baseball fans around the state.
+He has organized numerous lettermen functions to help reunite former players and steered the $12 million Foley Field Revival project that the Bulldogs and their fans enjoyed during the 2015 season.

-In his first year with the Bulldogs, he led Georgia back to the SEC Tournament for the first time since 2012.
+In Stricklin's first year at Georgia, he led the Bulldogs back to the SEC Tournament for the first time since 2012.
 The Bulldogs increased their overall and SEC win total from 2013 while playing a league-high 29 games against ranked teams in the regular season and did so without their projected No. 1 and No. 3 starters in the rotation and cleanup hitter for much of the year due to injuries.
-Georgia compiled an 11-game wining streak during the season, which was the longest since 2009, and it captured a series over seventh-ranked South Carolina, the first over a top 10 team since 2011.
+Georgia compiled an 11-game wining streak during the season, which was the longest since 2009, and it captured a series over No. 7 South Carolina, the first over a top 10 team since 2011.